microsoft/CLUES/README.md

 ## Overview

-The benchmark data is located in the ```data'' directory.
+The benchmark data is located in the ```data``` directory.
 We also release source codes for two fine-tuning strategies on CLUES, one with classic fine-tuning and the other with prompt-based fine-tuning.

 ## Classic finetuning